crypto-chassis/ccapi/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # ccapi
 * A header-only C++ library for streaming market data and executing trades directly from cryptocurrency exchanges (i.e. the connections are between your server and the exchange server without anything in-between).
-* Bindings for other languages such as Python are provided.
+* Bindings for other languages such as Python and Java are provided.
 * Code closely follows Bloomberg's API: https://www.bloomberg.com/professional/support/api-library/.
 * It is ultra fast thanks to very careful optimizations: move semantics, regex optimization, locality of reference, lock contention minimization, etc.
 * Supported exchanges: